martinwding/CUBoulder-MSDS-Unsupervised-Learning/README.md

 ### 3. The Evaluation Metrics
 Common evaluation metrics for classfication models include: accuracy, precision, recall, F1-score, and lift/gain charts.
 While for clustering, popular metrics include silhouette coefficient and Rand scores.
 There is no single metric that fits all problems.

 The best metric to use will depend on the data and on the business problem that we are trying to solve.
-For our project, we will use accuracy for the classification model if cluster label distributions come out balanced, and we will use the F1-score if there exists large class imbalance in the cluster labels.
-For the clustering models, we will rely more on business intuitions rather than any particular statistical metric.
-Our goal is to identify customer segmentations that allow us to understand customer and risk profiles, therefore the models that provide clearer separation of customer groups in terms claims costs (a measure for risk) will be considered better models.
+For our project, we will use accuracy score for the classification model if cluster label distributions come out balanced, and we will use the F1-score if there exists large class imbalance in the cluster labels.
+For the clustering models, we will rely more on business intuitions rather than on any particular statistical metric.
+Our goal is to identify customer segmentations that allow us to understand customer and risk profiles, therefore the models that provide clearer separation of customer groups in terms claims costs (as a proxy for risk) will be considered better models.

 <br />